joanpablo/reactive_forms/README.md

 ## Advanced Reactive Field Widgets

-We are trying to keep `reactive_forms` from bloating with third party dependencies this is why there is a separate library [`reactive_forms_widgets`](https://pub.dev/packages/reactive_forms_widgets) which is under construction yet that provides a variety of more advanced field widgets.
-To know more about how to install it please visit the library repo and read the documentation about the widgets it contains.
+We are trying to keep `reactive_forms` from bloating with third-party dependencies.
+This is why there is a separate library, [`reactive_forms_widgets`](https://pub.dev/packages/reactive_forms_widgets), which is still under construction, that provides a variety of more advanced field widgets.
+To know more about how to install it, please visit the library repo and read the documentation about the widgets it contains.

 - **[ReactiveAdvancedSwitch](https://pub.dev/packages/reactive_advanced_switch)** - wrapper around [`flutter_advanced_switch`](https://pub.dev/packages/flutter_advanced_switch)
 - **[ReactiveDateRangePicker](https://pub.dev/packages/reactive_date_range_picker)** - wrapper around [showDateRangePicker](https://api.flutter.dev/flutter/material/showDateRangePicker.html)